subsquid/docs/docs/sdk/resources/external-api.md

 For reliable indexing of content stored on IPFS (e.g. NFT metadata) we recommend fetching from dedicated IPFS gateways, e.g. provided by [Cloudflare](https://www.cloudflare.com/web3/).

-For a more elaborate example of with IPFS gateway and external API calls, inspect the [BAYC NFT indexing squid](https://github.com/subsquid-labs/ipfs-example).
+For a more elaborate example of with IPFS gateway and external API calls, inspect the [Step 3 of the BAYC tutorial](/sdk/tutorials/bayc/step-three-adding-external-data).

 ### Example